 Chunking: applications are viewed answer by answer, rather than candidate by candidate, so that two candidates' applications are never directly compared in their entirety.

 Randomization: answers are then randomized so that candidates are never compared in the same order more than once.

 Even if you’re using CVs, you can still remove some bias from hiring by using the process above.

 You could try dividing CVs between eduction, experience, personal statement etc - although you might want to check out this study that proves none of these matter as much as you think.

-Although naturally, you may still compare one answer/ part of a CV to another, contrast effect is significantly minimised since you’ll only ever be comparing ‘chunk’s of the application, and you’ll be comparing different candidates each time, since the order is being randomised.
+Although naturally, you may still compare one answer/ part of a CV to another, contrast effect is significantly minimised since you’ll only ever be comparing ‘chunk’s of the application, and you’ll be comparing different candidates each time, since the order is being randomized.

 Applied is the essential platform for debiased hiring.
 Purpose-built to make hiring empirical and ethical, our platform uses anonymized applications and skill-based assessments to identify talent that would otherwise have been overlooked.